 A safety net system is a passive fall protection option and should only be considered as an additional safety measure.
 Safety nets can be used to catch a falling worker or as a barrier.
 But seeing as nets only decrease the fall distance and reduce the likelihood of serious injury, they should be used in conjunction with guardrail systems so that if one doesn’t work, the other will.

-Final Thoughts On Fall Arrestor Equipment
+Final Thoughts On Personal Fall Arrest Systems

 When working from heights, it is crucial that your safety is taken into account.
 Unfortunately, even falls from heights below the legal height can be dangerous and even fatal, so it is best to install guardrails at all heights as a preventative measure.

-If you would like to know more about fall arresting equipment, height safety signs, or our safety courses, get in touch with us today.
+If you would like to know more about fall arresting equipment, height safety signs, or our safety courses, please get in touch with us today.